stefanobartoletti/eslint-config/README.md

 - (Vue - *Optional*) Set maximum allowed attributes per line on HTML elements (`10` for singleline, `1` for multiline)
 - (Vue - *Optional*) Set block order to `<template>`, `<script>`, `<style>`
 - (Tailwind - *Optional*) Enforce best practices and consistency for Tailwind, mainly class names ordering (imported directly from `eslint-plugin-tailwindcss`)
+- (Vue - *Optional*) Accessibility (a11y) linting via [`eslint-plugin-vuejs-accessibility`](https://github.com/vue-a11y/eslint-plugin-vuejs-accessibility) — the dependency ships with this package, so no separate install is needed, just enable the option
 - ... and some other minor tweaks

 ## 🛠️ Setup